fermitools/kcron/README.md

 This utility can also be used to run scheduled jobs under any local account `username`, even if principal `username@REALM` does not exist.
 This is especially useful if local account `username` is accessed by multiple users.

+## User workflow

 Kerberos administrator will first create principal `username/cron/host.domain@REALM` and provide initial password to the requestor.
-The requestor can then run kcroninit utility to create the keytab.
+The requestor can then run `kcroninit` utility to create the keytab.

+Run `kcroninit` to generate your kcron keytab (in `/var/kerberos/krb5/user/${EUID}/client.keytab`) once your principal exists and you have the required password.

 When your user/job/daemon requires a Kerberos ticket but does not have one, the Kerberos libraries will automatically import the ticket.
 The identity is selected based on either `~/.k5identity` or `slot 1` from your kcron keytab (in `/var/kerberos/krb5/user/${EUID}/client.keytab` following the traditional `kinit -kt` matching rules).

 Runtime usage is automatic if you do not have a valid Kerberos ticket.

+Setup your cron job following traditional cron rules.
+A `kcron` prefix command is no longer required.

 ## Changes to KDC configuration
  Add the following line to kadm5.acl file on your KDC